 Still have questions?

 Child custody is a complex topic in Minnesota.
 If you still have questions that went unanswered, please contact one of our family lawyers for a free consultation.
-We’ll help you understand your options so you can choose the best path forward for you and your family.
+Child custody disputes can feel complex and overwhelming, but we'll help you to truly understand your options so you can choose the best path forward for you and your family.